docker/docs/compose/compose-file/index.md

 target="_blank" rel="noopener" class="_"}.
 The Compose spec merges the legacy
 2.x and 3.x versions, aggregating properties across these formats and is implemented by **Compose 1.27.0+**.

-Use the links below to easily navigate key sections of the Compose specification.
+Use the links below to navigate key sections of the Compose Specification.

 <div class="component-container">
   <!--start row-->